 A practical study for the performer in basic stage combat, hand-to-hand and weaponry techniques, and elementary fight direction.
 Prerequisites: TA 1134 or TA 1135.

 3539 MUSICAL THEATRE PERFORMANCE

 A practical study of the special theories, techniques and practices of theatrical performance in musical theatre styles.
-Prerequisites: TA 1534 and one course in Voice, and either TA 1134 or 1135.
+Prerequisites: TA 1134 or 1135 and permission of instructor.